Supercharge your PowerPoint productivity with

 Clip art, sounds, movies -- Gone!

 Without warning the users, Microsoft has apparently decided to stop supplying clip art, videos and sounds.
 Instead of inserting clips supplied with the software, we're now redirected to a Bing search or in some cases, shown an empty, blank dialog box.
+Or the options provided may vary from one version to another.

 Suggestion: Rather than using PowerPoint's Insert | Media | Video | Online Video or Insert | Media | Audio | Online Audio commands (which may no longer work at all) or Insert | Online Pictures, teach students to search the web for appropriate content.